A few minutes of googling will tell you that Craigslist can be a scary place.

 But, as businesses know, it is usually the upset customers that take the time to write out a review.

 Craigslist has a lot to offer, especially when looking for a contractor.
 With its city-specific pages it’s possible to connect to your local landscaping companies, house cleaning services, or roofers within hours.

-It’s tricky business navigating the internet for a reliable (and real) person to come work on your home.
+However, it’s tricky business navigating the internet for a reliable (and real) person to come work on your home.
 There are a slew of bad Craigslist experiences posted to convince you it’s impossible, but that’s far from the truth.
-These are the ways you can make sure that you will get exactly what you expect from a Craigslist contractor.

 Posting vs. Replying to a post

 It may sound strange, but typing up your own post.
 Listing out the specifics of what you need done can bring you more trouble than good.

 Sure, you can outline an exact list of the work you need done, but you have to remember that anyone can reply.
 You might ask for only professional contractors to email you, but that term is pretty flexible.